cl-victor1/nuxt-template-stripe-supabase-google-i18n-kofi/README.md

 9. Set up Google OAuth 2.0 credentials in the Google Cloud Console and ensure the authorized JavaScript origins and redirect URIs are correctly set.

-10. (Optional) Set up your Ko-fi account and update the widget configuration in `app.vue`.

 ## Running the Application